 If you ever need to troubleshoot issues with people accessing your website, or if you want to keep tabs on what IP addresses are connecting to you – there’s a log text file inside !WebJames named ‘clf’.

 Local network configuration

-If you want to access your RISC OS machine via Samba from an external network (your work’s network for example) then you’ll need to enable the firewall your Samba server is passing through to allow connections over port 445 TCP .
-With most setups this can be achieved by adding a port forwarding rule in your router’s firewall to allow TCP connections over port 445.
+If you want to access your website from an external network (i.e. via the Internet) then you’ll need to enable the firewall your web server is passing through to allow connections on port 80 (the HTTP port).
+With most setups this can be achieved by adding a port forwarding rule in your router’s firewall to allow TCP connections over port 80.

-Should you decide you don’t require access to your Samba server from an external network – for example, you only need to connect to it from devices in your home, or you use a VPN connection to remotely access your network remotely – then you don’t need to do anything, traffic should pass over port 445 without a problem unless you have device-specific firewalls blocking this port (you’ll probably know about it if this is the case).
+Should you decide you don’t require access to your web server from an external network – for example, you only need to connect to it from devices in your home so that you can easily link through to other servers/services on your home network – then you don’t need to do anything, traffic should pass over port 80 without a problem unless you have device-specific firewalls blocking this port (you’ll probably know about it if this is the case).

 Accessing your website